bh107/bohrium/doc/source/installation/linux.rst

 Install From Source Package
 ---------------------------

-Visit https://github.com/bh107/bohrium/downloads and download a specific tarball release or the whole repository.
+Visit Bohrium on github.com and download the latest release: https://github.com/bh107/bohrium/releases/latest.
 Then build and install Bohrium as described in the following subsections.

-.. note:: Currently, no stable version of Bohrium has been released thus only the whole repository is available for download: https://github.com/bh107/bohrium/archive/master.zip

 Python / NumPy
 ~~~~~~~~~~~~~~